leahtsdudley/testing/kq_epic_post.md

 While the logging indicated everything had run as expected, Kusto, datadot, and analytics hosts suggested the backfill had missed some pull requests[^2].
 This was potentially an enormous setback.
 To find a reliable source of truth, we reached out to several teams and finally learned that what we needed was a new full snapshot of the table.
 With that done, we were able to determine that the backfill was mostly successful and the remaining group of pull requests missing `status` data were from the period after dual writing was introduced.

 #### Obstacle 4: But they were all of them deceived, for another bug was made
 And so we began fixing our dual writing bug, [a saga in itself](https://github.com/github/pull-requests/issues/15850).
 Our initial implementation set a pull request's status at the same time that an issue state was set via an existing ActiveRecord callback on the issue[^3].
-The unexpected flaw there was again to how the issue is created just before the associated pull request.
+The unexpected flaw with that was related to how an issue is created just before its associated pull request.
 Our first thought was to move this into its own callback on the pull request, but we decided to give orchestrations a try after some feedback from the Issues team[^4].
-Yet we still encountered new mismatched records.

-_Include info about the gap between old/new dual writing and how we had to run a targeted transition/background job/etc_

-### Become the heroes

-_Not sure we need this section_

-_Should I mention how issues team also worked on similar efforts here?_

-[Scientist](https://github.com/github/scientist) was our champion in this epic as we ran 12 separate experiments to validate our changes.
+But we still encountered new mismatched records as there now a race condition between two orchestration processes and further iterations on this path caused deadlocks.
+Ultimately, the solution involved a callback on the issue that was localized to update pull request `status` whenever an issue's `state` changed.
+Phew.

+And yet, the wraiths were still at our heels.
+Due to the multiple iterations of bug fixing, we had to run more transitions to update pull requests records.
+In one, we discovered that our use of Active Record lookups allowed for a gap between reading and writing and that direct queries were needed.
+In another, we learned how to be more targeted by creating a CSV of mismatched pull requests and iterating over them directly.

 ### Revel in your triumph

 Though the quest was arduous and many shadows befell us, at last we reaped the harvest of victory. (_i hope :lolsob:_)

+In this epic as we ran 12 [Scientist](https://github.com/github/scientist) experiments to validate our changes, some with multiple iterations.

 _Results with ✨graphs✨_